icyphox/site/pages/blog/pycon-wrap-up.md

 ---

 I'm writing this article as I sit in class, back on the grind.
-Last weekend -- Oct 12th and 13th---was PyCon India 2019, in Chennai, India.
+Last weekend -- Oct 12th and 13th -- was PyCon India 2019, in Chennai, India.
 It was my first PyCon, _and_ my first ever talk at a major conference!
 This is an account of the all the cool stuff I saw, people I met and the talks I enjoyed.